-So your company needs a facelift.
-The logo looks dated, no one can find a high-quality version anywhere (even on floppy disc), it has reproduction issues, doesn’t translate well in one color, and overall doesn’t inspire confidence (roughly translated: “is old, and fugly”).
+Some of these issues can be that your logo looks dated, no one can find a high-quality version anywhere (even on floppy disc), it has reproduction issues, there isn’t a guide to explain which approved versions should be used, it doesn’t translate well in one color, the one logo file you are certain you have is an image pasted within a Word document, and overall doesn’t inspire confidence (roughly translated: “is old, and fugly”).
 Trust me on this… you aren’t alone!

 Before breaking into song and tap-dancing (because I very much enjoy logos… and who doesn’t like when people spontaneously burst into song and dance?!) there are some things you should know: